The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The housing market is rough right now all around, but it’s particularly difficult for first-time homebuyers, who are being pushed out by high prices, rising mortgage rates and low inventory.
-The National Association of Realtors’ newly released 2022 Profile of Home Buyers and Sellers confirmed this, revealing a significant decrease in the number of first-time buyers and an increase in their age.
-Read on for more insights revealed by the report data, based on a survey of homebuyers nationwide.
+The housing market is rough right now all around, but it’s particularly difficult for first-time homebuyers.
+Pushed out by ongoing high prices, rising mortgage rates and low inventory, this crucial group remains, for the most part, on the sidelines.
+The National Association of Realtors’ most recent Profile of Home Buyers and Sellers, based on a survey of homebuyers nationwide, confirmed this, revealing a significant decrease in the number of first-time buyers and an increase in their age.
+Read on for more insights.

 Types of homes purchased

-Traditional single-family homes continue to be the most popular option for 2022 buyers, with 79 percent of sales being detached single-family structures.
+Traditional single-family homes were the most popular option for 2022 buyers, with 79 percent of sales being detached single-family structures.
 Of all buyers surveyed, 88 percent purchased an existing, previously owned home, while 12 percent purchased new construction.
-The typical home purchased was about 1,800 square feet, with three bedrooms and two bathrooms, and built in 1986.
+The typical home purchased was about 1,800 square feet, with three bedrooms and two bathrooms.

 Location-wise, neighborhood was the top factor considered, with 49 percent of buyers citing the quality of the neighborhood above all else.
 Affordability and proximity to friends and family were also important, both coming in at 37 percent.

-Buyers bought more homes in small towns and rural areas this year, moving a median distance of 50 miles from their previous homes.
+Buyers bought more homes in small towns and rural areas, moving a median distance of 50 miles from their previous homes.
 That’s a huge increase from a median of just 15 miles between 2018 and 2021.
 The share of buyers purchasing homes in small towns was 29 percent, and in rural areas 19 percent, both record highs.
-Meanwhile, the share purchasing in the suburbs (39 percent) and urban areas (10 percent) both declined since last year.
+Meanwhile, the share purchasing in the suburbs (39 percent) and urban areas (10 percent) both declined.

 “For many, remote work decisions were formalized in the last year, providing clarity for employees to permanently move to more distant areas,” Lautz said.
 “For others, housing affordability was a driving factor to seek homes in areas farther away.”